IRC 451(b) and Revenue Recognition: Proposed Regulations, Changes in Accounting Method, Special Accounting Methods

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will assist tax practitioners in complying with Section 451(b) and its required inclusion of income, not later than for financial accounting purposes, in tax returns for businesses.
+This course will assist tax practitioners in complying with Section 451(b) and its required inclusion of income, not later than for financial accounting purposes, in tax returns for businesses.
 Our panel will explain the proposed regulations, applicable financial statements, special accounting methods, recognizing revenue, changing accounting methods, and the relativity of implementing Topic 606 with this code section.

 - 451(b): an overview